-The aim of the co-ordination program was to build confidence in the science underpinning the sustainability of small pelagic fisheries in Australia.
+The aim of this project is to build confidence in the science underpinning the sustainability of small pelagic fisheries in Australia.

 Pikitch, E., et al. (2012) Little Fish, Big Impact: Managing a Crucial Link in Ocean Food Webs.
 Lenfest Ocean Program.
 Washington, DC.
 108 pp. http://www.oceanconservationscience.org/foragefish/

 Smith, A.D.M., et al. (2011) Impacts of fishing low-trophic level species on marine ecosystems.
 Science, 333: 1147-1150